r-hub/blog/content/post/2020-03-03-packageRank/index.md

 8 cholera   0.7.0 2019-08-28       CRAN
 ```

-Showing that "all" versions of all packages are being downloaded is not as easy as showing the effect of "small" downloads.
+Showing that all versions of all packages are being downloaded is not as easy as showing the effect of "small" downloads.
 For this post, I'll rely on a random sample of 100 active and 100 inactive packages.

 The graph below plots the percent of versions downloaded for each day in October 2019 (IDs 1-100 are _active_ packages; IDs 101-200 are _inactive_ packages).
 On the five Wednesdays (+ 3 additional days), there's a horizontal line at 100% that indicates that all versions of the packages in the sample were downloaded.[^5]

-{{<figure src="versions_plot-1.png" title="Figure 13 Percent of Package-Versions Downloaded for 100 Active & 100 Inactive Packages: October 2019">}}
+{{<figure src="versions_plot-1.png" alt="A  multiple window frames time series lineplot with, one for each of the 31 days in October 2019, that shows that on Wednesdays plus 3 additional days, all versions of all packages are downloaded." title="Figure 13 Percent of Package-Versions Downloaded for 100 Active & 100 Inactive Packages: October 2019">}}

 <br/>